 The trading price of our common stock has historically been volatile.
-The future trading price of our common stock could be subject to wide fluctuations in
+The future trading price of our common stock could be subject to wide fluctuations in response to:

-- quarterly variations in operating results and achievement of key business metrics; - changes in earnings estimates by securities analysts, if any; 0 - any differences between reported results and securities analysts' 0 published or unpublished expectations; - announcements of new contracts or service offerings by NetSol or 0 competitors;

-- market reaction to any acquisitions, joint ventures or strategic 0 investments announced by NetSol or competitors; - demand for our services and products; 0 - changes of shares being sold pursuant to Rule 144 or upon exercise 0 of the warrants; and, - general economic or stock market conditions unrelated to NetSol's 0 operating performance.
+- o quarterly variations in operating results and achievement of key business metrics; - o changes in earnings estimates by securities analysts, if any; - o any differences between reported results and securities analysts' published or unpublished expectations; - o announcements of new contracts or service offerings by NetSol or competitors; - o market reaction to any acquisitions, joint ventures or strategic investments announced by NetSol or competitors; - o demand for our services and products; - o changes of shares being sold pursuant to Rule 144 or upon exercise of the warrants; and, - o general economic or stock market conditions unrelated to NetSol's operating performance.